How can acne be treated?

 What over-the-counter treatments are there?

 Benzoyl peroxide and salicylic acid are the most common and most effective over-the-counter medicines for acne.
-These medicines kill bacteria, dry up the oil and make your skin peel off.
-They are available in many forms, such as gels, lotions, creams, soaps or pads.
+These medicines kill bacteria, dry up skin oil, and make your skin peel off.
+They are available in many forms, such as gels, lotions, creams, soaps, or pads.
 Keep in mind that it can take up to 8 weeks before you notice an improvement in the appearance of your skin.
 If an over-the-counter acne product doesn't seem to help after 2 months, talk to your doctor.

-In some people, over-the-counter acne medications may cause side effects such as skin irritation, burning or redness.
+In some people, over-the-counter acne medications may cause side effects such as skin irritation, burning, or redness.
 Tell your doctor if you have side effects that are severe or that don't go away over time.